 Now, make sure the ffmpeg binary can actually execute the chmod command.

-Then, list the available input devices on the Mac using ./ffmpeg -f avfoundation -list_devices tr just like you see below.
+Then, list the available input devices on the Mac with the following ./ffmpeg command.

 ./ffmpeg -f avfoundation -list_devices true -i "" AVFoundation input device @ 0x7fda1bc152c0 AVFoundation video devices: AVFoundation input device @ 0x7fda1bc152c0 0 FaceTime HD Camera (Built-in) AVFoundation input device @ 0x7fda1bc152c0 1 Capture screen 0 AVFoundation input device @ 0x7fda1bc152c0 AVFoundation audio devices: AVFoundation input device @ 0x7fda1bc152c0 0 USB Audio CODEC AVFoundation input device @ 0x7fda1bc152c0 1 Built-in Microphone